PatrykKuniczak/memesChat/ws/DOCS.md

 emit -> "deleteMessage" with payload: {id: number}
 listen to: "deletedMessage", Return { id: number, statusCode: number }

-emit -> "editMessage" with payload: Message listen to: "editedMessage", Return { statusCode: number }
+emit -> "editMessage" with payload: {id:number, content: string}
+listen to: "editedMessage", Return { statusCode: number }

 listen to: "exception" for recive exception which can be thrown on each event above